Tales from the Hood: Production

-The "Tales from the Hood" story, "Boys Do Get Bruised," is loosely based on an incident from Cundieff's childhood.
+The Tales from the Hood story "Boys Do Get Bruised" is loosely based on an incident from Cundieff's childhood.
 He remembered visiting a friend's house, who lived down the block from his childhood home in Pittsburgh, and seeing his friend's younger sister "gagged and hogtied" in the basement.
 Cundieff said he went home and told his dad, who was a detective in the juvenile division of the Pittsburgh police: "He said, 'I can't mess with those whites.'
 And he's probably right.
 He just felt that even with his badge and with his position he wasn't in a position to deal with that," Cundieff told Jordan Gass-Pooré, host of the podcast Pod of Madness.
 "I've always had an interest kind of in, I don't know if it was because of that moment, but child abuse, domestic violence is always kind of had some weird place in my head."

-Cundieff's parents appear in the story, "KKK Comeuppance."
-His dad is the preacher who gives the eulogy to Rhodie and his mom is Miss Cobbs.
-Of his dad's performance: "He had written a sermon.
+Cundieff's parents appear in the story "KKK Comeuppance."
+His father is the preacher who gives the eulogy to Rhodie, and his mother portrays Miss Cobbs.
+Of his father's performance, Cundieff said "He had written a sermon.
 I'm, like, 'You can't say all this.' ...
 And then, of course, when I called 'Action!' he, like, got all nervous."
-His mom had the opposite reaction: "My mom was an introvert, but she was great.
+Cundieff noted that his mother had the opposite reaction, stating "My mom was an introvert, but she was great.
 She had no problem. ...
 She didn't have any lines, but I told her, like, 'You know, look mad, like, you know, when you were angry at me,' or something like that."